Fast read

 Do solar panels cause cancer?

-What about electromagnetic fields through solar panels?
+What about electromagnetic radiation through solar panels?

 Cancer fears are frequently associated with worries about electromagnetic fields (EMFs) emitted by solar panels.
 Indeed, electrical appliances and power wires produce EMFs.